Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 I didn't want to include CSS for <span  style="font-size: 1em;">T<sub style="text-transform: uppercase;vertical-align: -0.5ex;margin-left: -0.1667em;margin-right: -0.125em;font-size: 1em;">e</sub>X</span> and <span style="font-size: 1em;">L<sup style="text-transform: uppercase;font-size: 0.85em;vertical-align: 0.15em;margin-left: -0.36em;margin-right: -0.15em;">a</sup>T<sub style="text-transform: uppercase;vertical-align: -0.5ex;margin-left: -0.1667em;margin-right: -0.125em;font-size: 1em;">e</sub>X</span> in my main CSS and I don't have a way setup CSS for a single page only without also loading (if not using) that CSS in every other page, so I used  inline CSS instead.
 I can't claim credit for this CSS, it's an inlined version of [the CSS from this StackOverflow Answer](https://stackoverflow.com/a/8160532).

-If you'd like to use it for yourself…
+If you'd like to use it for yourself...

 TeX: